tomjoht/learnapidoc/_docs/conceptual_topics_in_api_docs/docapis_doc_overview.md

 In general, a product overview should allow users to get a good sense of what the product does, who it's for, why they might use it, the pain point the product solves, requirements and availability, how to get started, how to get help when needed, and other foundational concepts.
 Ideally, the product overview should give you a solid understanding of the product and what it's used for.

 Yet in so many cases, when I start reading through documentation for a product, I'm often left confused and without a clear sense of what it's for or how I might actually use it, let alone how to get started.
-Other writers I surveyed about anemic product overviews that seem to fail in their task of orienting the user.
 Why are some product overviews so unfulfilling, so brief, disappointing, and weak?
 In this section, I'll explore several reasons for anemic product overviews.

-### Cause 1: The reader isn't the intended audience, so the overview fails for the reader
+### Cause 1: The reader isn't the intended audience, so the overview fails for the reader {#cause1}

 Perhaps the main reason that product overviews fail is because the reader (for example, a tech writer reading a product overview about some API for developers) isn't the intended audience for the product.
 As such, the overview might fail for that particular reader but actually be fine for the intended audience.
 This mismatch of actual reader versus intended reader makes it difficult to make judgments about product overviews.